 Students should think on their own about a thesis topic that fits the research profile and interests of SDC.
-Have a look at our overview of thesis topics per supervisor for inspiration and to ensure this fit.
+We have 3 sources of information:

-As soon as students have a more or less fixed idea of what they want to do for their master research, they need to plan a meeting with the education coordinator Jessica de Koning.
-She will direct you to a possible supervisor for your thesis.
-Intake meetings can be planned online via the button to the right.
+As soon as students have a more or less fixed idea of what they want to do for their master research, they need to plan a meeting with the education coordinator by sending an email to Thesis.SDC@wur.nl.